ororker/cmis-e360/cmis-design.md

 - a row must exist in ROOMREQUESTS with matching (SETID) and FEATUREID must have value 'AUDIOREC' or 'VIDEOREC'.
 - a row must exist in ROOMFEATURES with matching (SETID, ROOMID) and FEATUREID must have value 'AUDIOREC' or 'VIDEOREC'.

-Where the entry has been updated it is also only of interest to E360 if a value relevant to E360 has been updated.
+Where the entry has been updated it is also only of interest to E360 if any of the values relevant to E360 has been updated.
 If this is not the case then the update can be ignored.

 <details>